Our School App Stay connected on the go...

 - Where there are exceptional circumstances, reasonable adjustments to the policy can be made

-- If you require any advice or information, please see Mr Donovan, Deputy Head of Sixth Form
+- If you require any advice or information, please see Ms M Khalil - Sixth Form Manager

 - This policy applies to the academic year 2018/2019 and is reviewed annually.